-U.S. Customs and Border Protection requires a valid passport for all Cuba cruises… and remember that the passport also has to be valid for six months beyond your cruise to Cuba.
+A valid passport is required for all Cuba cruises… and remember that the passport also has to be valid for six months beyond your cruise to Cuba.
+Birth certificates, driver’s licenses and passport cards will NOT be accepted.
 Now might be a good time to renew your passport!

 You’ll also need a visa, but we can help with that.